 Assumptions of Theory Y

-In contrast to Theory X, Theory Y management assumes that its employees are ambitious, self-motivated, and anxious to accept greater responsibility and exercise self-control and self-direction.
+Managers who adopt a Theory Y approach believe that employees are naturally creative, ambitious, self-motivated and anxious to accept challenging responsibility and exercise self-control and self-direction.

 McGregor posited that a ‘Theory Y’ manager believes that, given the right conditions, most people will want to do well at work.